RagexPrince683/mchelio/README.md

+KNOWN INCOMPATIBILITIES:
+CMDcam
+Optifine setting Fast render (thermals)
-KNOWN INCOMPATIBILITIES: CMDcam, fast render (thermals), skin port (makes McheliDummyEntity have a steve skin), Fisk's Superheroes's Slow-motion vision (unchecked), xradar & mcheli on servers (set the config option for the mcheli issue to false)
+Dynamic FOV (breaks zooming functionality) skin port (makes McheliDummyEntity have a steve skin) (may be fixed, have not tested) Fisk's Superheroes's Slow-motion vision (unchecked) Xradar & Mcheli on servers (set the config option for the mcheli issue to false in the xradar config)

 If you encounter any issues, please contact me at: ragexprince684@gmail.com